codenothing/Nlint/doc/Install.md

 NPM Installation
 ----------------------

-Nodelint is stored on the npm registry if needed.
+Nodelint is stored on the npm registry if that's your flavor.

 	// Install Nodelint
 	$ npm install Nodelint